sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L12_Deployments_using_Azure_Bicep_templates.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab you will perform the following exercises:

 - Exercise 0: Configure the lab prerequisites
 - Exercise 1: Understand an Azure Bicep template and simplify it using a reusable module
 - Exercise 2: Deploying the templates to Azure using YAML pipelines

 ## Estimated timing: 45 minutes

-## Instructions

 # Exercise 0: Configure the lab prerequisites